seandstewart/bardly/pending/romances/pericles/11-player.md

 **DIONYZA**
 The fitter, then, the gods should have her.
 Here
-she comes weeping for her only mistress ' death.
+she comes weeping for her only mistress' death.
 Thou art resolved? /

 **LEONINE**